Bryggen in Bergen, Norway. Over a thousand years old and the inspiration for Straven.

 ~

-After dinner I followed Noren from the hall, we had unfinished business to attend to.
+After dinner I followed Noren from the hall, there was unfinished business to attend to.
 I enjoyed watching him move, seeing the smooth strides.
 His woollen hose clung to his legs and showed his muscles rippling as he walked.
 He was V shaped, tapering down from his broad shoulders.
 He rolled across the landscape like a thundercloud towards our favourite outcrop overlooking the beach.
-I couldn’t keep up with him when he moved with a purpose, but I knew where he was going and I could enjoy the view.
-He stopped on the top of the smooth rock and stood looking out at the sunset across the fjord.

-I took my time getting to him, he wasn’t going anywhere else tonight and I thought about my dreams of living with Noren in the forest.
+I took my time getting to him, he wasn’t going anywhere else tonight and I thought about my dreams of being with Noren in the forest.
 All our work was done and the evening meal eaten.
 There was nothing else to do but enjoy the sun, and each other’s company, before bed.

 ‘Good weather again tomorrow I think.’
 Noren said as I arrived.